Workplace

 Why we need to ditch certainty and embrace uncertainty

-Reading Time: 8 minutes Certainty is highly prized; so much of what we do and say revolves around creating certainty for ourselves, or projecting an aura of certainty for others to see.
-We avoid and even despise uncertainty.
-Part of this is because our brains are wired to prefer certainty.
-The problem is not uncertainty itself, but our unfamiliarity …
+Certainty is highly prized by our brains.
+So much of what we do and say is aimed at creating certainty for ourselves, or projecting an aura of certainty for others to see.
+We often avoid uncertainty, because it can activate the threat-avoidance part of our brains.
+The problem is usually not the uncertainty itself, but

 Why we need to ditch certainty and embrace uncertainty Read More »